Powered by

 Huzur Vidhansabha Issues

-Following the disclosure of the Congress' second list of assembly candidates, Bhopal's political landscape—capital of Madhya Pradesh—has manifested with greater clarity.
+Following the disclosure of the Congress' second list of assembly candidates, Bhopal's political landscape—the capital of Madhya Pradesh—has manifested with greater clarity.
 Congress has now confirmed candidates for each of the capital's seven seats.
 Former Congress PCC member, Naresh Gyan Chandani, will challenge the incumbent MLA and BJP candidate, Rameshwar Sharma, for Bhopal's Huzur Vidhan Sabha seat.
 Notably, both candidates hail from the 2018 assembly elections for this seat.

 Huzur Vidhan sabha: What is the history of this seat?